 The Entity’s Decision Process is intended to promote the use of discretion by reporting entities when evaluating the requirements as set forth by the Board.

-Currently four sets of disclosure requirements are being reviewed as part of the Disclosure Framework project.
-Each review will include (1) and evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s decision process and (2) consideration of ways to promote the appropriate use of discretion specifically within the Topic.
-The Board’s decision process and the entity’s decision process are being used together to modify the disclosure sections in the following Topics:
+Currently, four sets of disclosure requirements are being reviewed as part of the Disclosure Framework project.
+Each review will include (1) an evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s decision process and (2) consideration of ways to promote the appropriate use of discretion specifically within the Topic.
+The Board’s decision process and the entity’s decision process are being used together to modify the disclosure Sections in the following Topics:

-Field StudyThe FASB conducted a field study which tested the ability of public and private companies and not-for-profit organizations to exercise discretion over which disclosures they provide in notes to financial statements.
-The FASB staff presented the results of this field study and next steps based on the field study findings at the April 4, 2014 Board Meeting.
+Field StudyThe FASB conducted a field study that tested the ability of public and private companies and not-for-profit organizations to exercise discretion over which disclosures they provide in notes to financial statements.
+The FASB staff presented the results of this field study and next steps based on the field study findings at the April 4, 2014 Board meeting.

-Due Process DocumentsOn September 24, 2015, the Board issued an Exposure Draft of the proposed Accounting Standards Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material.
+Due Process DocumentsOn September 24, 2015, the Board issued a proposed Accounting Standards Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material.
 The due date for comment letters was December 8, 2015.

-- Download the Exposure Draft of the proposed Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material.
+- Download the proposed Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material.
 The due date for comment letters was December 8, 2015.

-- Download the Exposure Draft, Conceptual Framework for Financial Reporting: Chapter 3 Qualitative Characteristics of Useful Financial Information.
+- Download the proposed FASB Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 3: Qualitative Characteristics of Useful Financial Information.
 The due date for comment letters was December 8, 2015.